 I went without my beloved necklace for a week, because … I guess I was meant to clear out my energies for a different realm to connect with me.

-Today, I am back in office, after a hiatus from a week of coughing fits.
+Today, I am back in office, after a hiatus due to a week of coughing fits.
 Suddenly recalled I may have dropped the very precious rhodochrosite necklace at the massage place a week ago.
 Fortunately it was still there.
 Sending prayers and thanks for its safe return to me.

 The massage dude was happy to see me, and told me that I dropped an object and he had kept it for me.
 Wow, object.
 I am so relieved that he merely viewed it as an object!
 Very innocent statement / thought, yet it also showed me how little faith I have in the honesty of the human race (my own prejudices, once again).
 I can choose to believe that if he knew how precious it is, he would still return to me! [note to myself: more programs to clear!]